-The OPD coefficients were determined by the Matlab/ Octave Nelder-Mead simplex direct search algorithm while attempting to minimize the difference between modeled and measured data.
+The OPD coefficients were varied by Matlab’s Nelder-Mead simplex direct search algorithm until the difference between modeled and measured data hit a minimum.
 In this case there was no AA.
-The algorithm attempts the fit in the 0.1 to 0.75c/p range (or 10%-80% of diffraction extinction, whichever is lower) to stay away from the noisy lower MTFs.
+The algorithm attempts the fit in the 0.1 to 0.75c/p range (or 10%-80% of diffraction extinction, whichever is lower) to stay away from the noisy lower MTF values.

 Model vs Real World MTF Curves – with AA

 Below is the same exercise performed on a camera with an anti-aliasing filter, a Canon 5D Mark IV mounting an EF85mm/1.8USM lens.
 The target is the same as for the D810 system above, the slanted edge below center captured in the raw data at ISO100 and f/5.6 by DPReview.com, green channel MTF curve shown:

 The fit looks excellent here as well.
 In this case the Anti-Aliasing filter first zero was allowed to vary in addition to the two OPD coefficients.
 The algorithm suggested a best fit with the null at about 0.8 c/p, at the weaker end of the range of AA strengths I have measured over the last couple of years.
 Because of the AA, Nyquist (0.5 c/p) is hit at MTF14, substantially lower than by the AAless D810 combination.
 This bodes well as far as minimizing the potential for aliasing and moiré in the final photograph – at the cost of some lost sharpness below Nyquist.

 Third order Spherical Aberration is very similar to the previous case above with of 0.346.
 Defocus is instead positive with = 0.07.
 Any help interpreting these results would be appreciated.

 In the next post we will apply the model to a number of other DPReview.com raw captures stemming from cameras with different formats and pixel pitches.